-My M.U.L.E. keeps running away.
-What can I do?
-M.U.L.E.s don't really like working.
+M.U.L.E.s don't really like to work.
 If they get a chance, they will run off.
 If your time runs out before you get your M.U.L.E. properly installed, it will scoot.
 If you realize you don't have enough time to lead your M.U.L.E. all the way to your land, you can return it to the corral and get your money back.

-Why can't I catch the Wampus?
+Q: Why can't I catch the Wampus?

-Three reasons: you may be pushing your joystick button, which keeps him away; you may be standing on his mountain, which keeps him from opening his door; or maybe you aren't really cut out to be a Wampus hunter.
+Three reasons: you may be pushing your button, which keeps him away; you may be standing on his mountain, which keeps him from opening his door; or maybe you aren't really cut out to be a Wampus hunter.

-I get to the Buy Line just as fast as another Seller and I don't get to sell anything; what's going on?

-Remember, the player with the least amount of money, land and goods always gets the advantage.
-If you are richer than the other Seller, he or she will win all the "ties."
+I get to the Buy Line just as fast as another seller and I don't get to sell anything.
+What's going on?
+Remember that the player with the least amount of money, land, and goods always gets the advantage.
+If you are richer than the other seller, he or she will win all the "ties."
 The same goes when you and another player are both trying to buy something.

-Yes, but can't I sell just one unit?
+Q: Yes, but can't I sell just one unit?